How is the procedure performed?

 Infection: This can occur after any operation where metal devices are implanted in the body.
 Several measures are employed to minimize the risk of infection including administration of antibiotics prior to the operation, an antiseptic technique and the use of a clean air theatre.

-Nerve injury: This is possible but uncommon.
+Nerve or vascular injury: This is possible but uncommon.
 The ulnar nerve may need to be identified and moved out of the way during the operation and its function may be temporarily compromised.

 Bleeding : Bleeding may occur during or after surgery.